edbentley/replay/website/docs/web.md

 - `dimensions`: (Optional) A string that is either:
   - `"game-coords"`: (default) Use the game coordinates as pixels in the browser.
   - `"scale-up"`: Scales the game so that it fills up the browser window.
+- `nativeSpriteMap`: (Optional) A map of [Native Sprite](native-sprites.md) names and their web implementation.
 - `canvas`: (Optional) A canvas element to render to.
 If omitted, Replay will create a canvas in the document.
+- `windowSize`: (Optional) An object with width and height fields.
+Use to override the view size, instead of using the window size.

 ```js
 import { renderCanvas } from "@replay/web";